dicengine/dice/doc/doxygen/DICe_MainPage.md

-                      // smaller gamma is better, 0.0 is perfect match BETA              // sensitivity of the cost function to small perturbations in the displacement solution NOISE_LEVEL       // estimated std. dev. of the image noise MATCH             // 0 means match was found -1 means match failed ITERATIONS        // number of iterations taken by the solution algorithm STATUS_FLAG       // information about the initialization method or error flags on failed steps
+                      // smaller gamma is better, 0.0 is perfect match BETA              // sensitivity of the cost function to small perturbations in the displacement solution NOISE_LEVEL       // estimated std. dev. of the image noise CONSTRAST_LEVEL   // std. dev. of the subset image intensity values ACTIVE_PIXELS     // number of pixels that are active (not obstructed or deactivated for this step) MATCH             // 0 means match was found -1 means match failed ITERATIONS        // number of iterations taken by the solution algorithm STATUS_FLAG       // information about the initialization method or error flags on failed steps